EOxServer/eoxserver/docs/sphinx/en/rfc/policies.rst

 RFC Policies
 ============

-:Author: Stephan Krause
+:Author: Stephan Krause, Stephan Meißl
-:Date: 2011-02-19
+:Date: 2011-05-02

-This document contains the policies that govern the life cycle of Requests for Comments.
+This document contains the policies that govern the life cycle of Requests for Comments (RFCs).
 It may be changed by submitting an RFC for discussion and vote following the provisions of this document.

 In this document the terms *shall*, *should* and *may* have a